Is Your Non-profit Organization in Need of Marketing Automation?

 Marketing automation that’s correctly implemented means that your leads will never get ignored.
 It helps you personalize the content you send to draw in more leads.
 It’s all about scaling all your marketing efforts at a volume and pace that your team could not possibly do manually.
 But your marketing team should still be at the center of it all.

-So now, is your organization ready?
+So now, is your non-profit organization ready?

 With an objective eye, go through all these questions and gauge if your organization can benefit from marketing automation.